European Journal of Organic Chemistry

 Authors can follow the progress of their manuscript through Editorial Manager.

 The correspondence author of a Microreview will receive a PDF file of his/her paper restricted to 50 printouts; the correspondence author of other articles will receive a PDF file restricted to 25 printouts.
-Colour figures can be reproduced.
-Unless the editor deems colour to be essential for the understanding of a paper, authors will be requested to make a contribution towards the costs of colour reproduction.
-Details will be provided after acceptance of the manuscript.
+Colour figures are free of charge and the use of colour whenever it is suitable to enhance the presentation of results is encouraged.

 We encourage authors to submit pictures for the cover page.
 A template, eurjoccover.pdf, is available under "Author Guidelines" on our journal homepage.